-Pin Parvati Pass trek is one of the most famous treks in our country.
+Pin Parvati Pass trek is one of the most famous treks in Parvati Valley and all of Himachal as a matter of fact.
 It is an exhilarating crossover trek that takes you from Lush green Kullu valley to cold deserts of Spiti valley via the Pin-Parvati pass which stands at a staggering altitude of 5319 meters.
 Pin Parvati pass trek is termed as one of the most difficult non-technical treks of our country.

 The fact that you pass through dense forests, trudge up to the source of River Parvati, cross a 5000 meters high pass, and finally make it to the quaint village of Mudh in Pin Valley while experiencing sharp contrast in the landscapes makes this trek breath-taking.